 Over time, it also helps to fade discoloration and even out skin tone.
 And it supports collagen production to keep the skin firm.

-But what you need right now is its instant ability to plump and hydrate the skin while leaving a subtle but healthy-looking glow.
-This effect lasts all day.
+But what you need right now is its instant ability to plump and hydrate while leaving a subtle but healthy-looking glow.
+This effect lasts all day long.

-Apply it to your face and scalp (if you’re bald), but not your neck.
+Apply the serum to your face and scalp (if you’re bald), but not your neck.
 It will otherwise permanently stain your collar.

 You can mix a few drops with your moisturizer or apply directly to your face—either under or over your moisturizer.
 The latter is my preferred method.